preetam-beam/available_hotels/README.md

 4. **proviers directory** - Holds implementation of the provider APIs.

 ## Running the code
-Please type in the below command after navigating in terminal to directory named **AvailableHotels**
+Please type in the below command after navigating in terminal to directory named **available_hotels**

 ```
 pip install -r requirements.txt